Configure SCIM Connector

 This is intended to be short-lived.

-Access and Refresh tokens are an OAuth 2.0 concept.
+Refresh and access tokens are an OAuth 2.0 concept.

-1. Select a Default Access Policy, and then click Update.
+1. Select a Default Access Policy, and then click Create Connector.

-If a requester role is assigned to a group via the SCIM API, this access policy is assigned.
+If the Requestor role is assigned to a group via the SCIM API, this access policy is assigned.
 The API does not support assigning different access policies.
 The container permissions you can provision include Read, Write, and Password Safe roles, such as Requester and Approver.

-1. Now that the connector has been enabled and saved, the API is available to access, and you see credential information specific to your user account on the Connectors > SCIM Details page:
+1. Now that the connector has been created, the API is available to access, and you see the Client ID specific to the user currently logged into BeyondInsight when viewing the SCIM connector from the Connectors page.
+You can also generate a refresh token and recycle the client secret as follows:

-The Client ID and secret are part of your credentials for requesting refresh and access tokens.
+The Client ID and Client Secret are part of your credentials for requesting refresh and access tokens.
 The authentication endpoint is [host]/scim/oauth/token.

 Client Credentials: